jcaw/SDL_shadercross_Odin/README.md

 ## Credits

 Certain parts of the example were taken from [Karl Zylinski's hot reload template](https://github.com/karl-zylinski/odin-raylib-hot-reload-game-template).
 For example, setting up the context's tracking allocator and logger, and checking for bad frees and leaks.
+This is a fork of the [SDL_Shadercross_Odin](https://github.com/theopechli/SDL_shadercross_Odin) repository from Theofilos Pechlivanis.